 Store & Serve: Transfer the oatmeal to jars or other containers, then store in the fridge for at least 4 hours, preferably overnight.
 Top as desired and enjoy cold or warm; leftovers will keep in the fridge for up to 5 days.

 Non-dairy Milk: I recommend using a thick and creamy milk, like cashew milk or oat milk – it adds to the creaminess!

 Blueberries: Fresh blueberries do not create a vibrant purple color when blended, so I recommend using frozen blueberries for the “milk.”
 However, feel free to fold in or top the oatmeal with extra fresh blueberries if you’d like!

 Stovetop Instructions: If you’d like to make this on the stovetop, add an additional 2 cups of water to the blueberry “milk”.
-Cook the milk, oats, diced peach, and chia seeds on the stovetop over medium heat for 5-10 minutes, stirring occasionally.
-Stir in the yogurt, then serve warm.
+Cook the milk, oats, blueberries, and chia seeds on the stovetop over medium heat for 5-10 minutes, stirring occasionally.
+Serve warm.